austintgriffith/web2-to-web3-curriculum/week1/week-1-notes.md

 #### ERC 20

+ERC-20 is a standard for smart contracts that create fungible tokens on the Ethereum blockchain.
 ERC stands "Ethereum request for comment" and 20 is the token identifier.

-ERC-20 is a standard for smart contracts that create fungible tokens on the Ethereum blockchain.
+DAI is an ERC20 token thats a stablecoin.
+You can read on how DAI works [here](https://docs.makerdao.com/getting-started/maker-protocol-101)

 There are more ERC smart contracts.
 For example, the standard for creating a non-fungible token(NFT) is ERC-721.

-DAI is an ERC20 token.
-You can read on how DAI works [here](https://docs.makerdao.com/getting-started/maker-protocol-101)

-### 🥅 Goals TODO
+### 🥅 Goals
 - [ ]  Get an ENS name & set your primary ENS name
 - [ ]  Have a look at Uniswap
 - [ ]  Look at Zapper.fi